 We’re working with some awesome people on this project: Chalmers University of Technology in Gothenburg, Sweden; Bayreuth University in Bayreuth, Germany; University of Sussex in Brighton, England; and Ultrahaptics in Bristol, England.

-At University of Glasgow, we have Stephen Brewster, Julie Williamson and Euan Freeman working on the project.
+At University of Glasgow, we have Stephen Brewster, Julie Williamson, Euan Freeman and Praxitelis Kourtelos working on the project.
+We frequently collaborate with Dennis and Debbie from realrealreal.

 This research has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement #737087.